Valid: December 21st, 2011 - December 21st, 2012

 There is no fee for this activity.
-To receive credit after reading this CME/CE activity in its entirety, participants must complete the posttest and evaluation.
-The posttest, and evaluation can be completed online at www.mlicme.org/P11019.html.
-Upon completion of the evaluation and scoring a 70% or better on the posttest, you will immediately receive your certificate online.
-If you do not achieve a score of 70% or better on the posttest, you will be asked to take it again.
+To receive credit after reading this CME/CE activity in its entirety, participants had to complete the posttest and evaluation.
 Please retain a copy of the Certificate for your records.

 Before the activity, all faculty and anyone who is in a position to have control over the content of this activity and their spouse/life partner will disclose the existence of any financial interest and/or relationship(s) they might have with any commercial interest producing healthcare goods/services to be discussed during their presentation(s): honoraria, expenses, grants, consulting roles, speakers’ bureau membership, stock ownership, or other special relationships.
 Presenters will inform participants of any off-label discussions.
 All identified conflicts of interest are thoroughly vetted by Global for fair balance, scientific objectivity of studies mentioned in the materials or used as the basis for content, and appropriateness of patient care recommendations.